GaalexxC/Win-10-Hyper-V-Ubuntu-Perfect-Dev-Server/README.md

 1. Nginx Mainline ( Either using: apt / my bash autosetup / custom compiled with latest OpenSSL)
 2. PHP7 w/dependencies
-3. Percona MySQL Server 5.7 ( Or Oracle MySQL or MarieDB whatever is to your liking)
+3. Percona MySQL Server 5.7 ( Or Oracle MySQL or MariaDB whatever is to your liking)
 4. vsFTPd for FTP access
 5. User and directory setup to get going